Yohimbe is the name of the bark of a tall evergreen tree

 Yohimbe side effects and cautions, risks and danger

 Yohimbe should be used cautiously by anyone with a medical condition, particularly those with unstable hypertension, heart disease, diabetes, or those taking medicines, particularly tranquilizers, antidepressants, sedatives, antihistamines, amphetamines and other stimulants, including caffeine and herbal stimulants such as ginseng.
-Some of the side effects of high dose yohimbe include anxiety, changes in blood pressure, heart rate increase, palpitations, dizziness,agitation, anxiety, headache, visual disturbances, nausea or abdominal cramps, increased body temperature and sweating.
+Some of the side effects of high dose yohimbe include anxiety, changes in blood pressure, heart rate increase, palpitations, dizziness, agitation, anxiety, headache, visual disturbances, nausea or abdominal cramps, increased body temperature and sweating.
 I do not recommend this herb to anyone over the age of 65.
 Since high doses may cause confusion and disorientation, it should not be taken while operating machinery, driving, or performing hazardous activities.
 In most people it raises blood pressure and it is dosage dependent.
+If you get side effects they should taper off in a few hours.

 As with many herbs or medicines, the right dose works well but too high a dose causes side effects.
 If you have moderate to severe hypertension, then you should avoid yohimbe.
 However, if you have mild hypertension, then small amounts, that is, less than 150 mg, should be fine, especially with the consent of your doctor.
 The blood pressure effects don't last all day, only a few hours.
 The first thing you may notice after an hour or two is sweating under the arms.
 On higher doses you will notice a higher body temperature, an even higher doses of yohimbe lead to slightly blurred vision, mild anxiety, and a sense of not feeling well.
 Very high doses lead to heart palpitations.
 Fortunately, most of these yohimbe side effects only last a few hours.